DaniXmir/GlassVr/README.md

 # PC Setup
 1. download the .rar in the Releases tab and extract it, you will see 2 folders
-2. in the "drivers" folder, put you'r chosen driver "glassvedriver {mode} {resolutio} {fov}" folder in C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers
+2. put the "glassvrdriver" folder in C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers
+3. configure "driver settings.txt" in "glassvrdriver\bin\win64" if you need (explanation below on each setting)
-3. make sure that you'r glasses are connected, set as the primary display and resolution is correct
+4. make sure that you'r glasses are connected and set as the primary display
-4. connect you'r controllers and open steamvr
+5. connect you'r controllers and open steamvr (pair to dongles in steamvr if needed)
-5. in "glassvrserver" folder, click on "main.exe" to launch the server
+6. in "glassvrserver" folder, click on "main.exe" to launch the server (always launch it after opening steamvr!)

-you should see a window called "Headset Window" and it should be copying one of you'r controller position and rotation

-now you need to change some settings in the "settings.json"
+you should see a window called "Headset Window" and it should be copying one of you'r controller position and rotation, now you need to change some settings

+settings.json(for the server):

 	{
 		#set to "controller" to track a controller, set to "tracker" to track a tracker